JonnyBurger/invoice-generator/README.md

 # Remotion PDF invoice generator

-A bit of an offshoot idea - generating PDFs with Remotion 4.0 an visual editing!
+A bit of an offshoot idea - generating PDFs with Remotion 4.0 and visual editing!

 ![screenshot](screenshot.png)